When it comes to advice on how to become financially independent, there are two schools of thought:

 The benefits of both

 You don’t have to spend money just because you have it.
-Even if you’re earning six figures a year, it behooves you not to waste it on things you don’t really want or need, things that don’t fit into your overall financial goal, whether it’s to retire early, pay off your debt, or buy a home.
+Even if you’re earning six figures a year, it behooves you not to waste it on things you don’t really want or need, things that don’t fit into your overall financial goal.
+Whether it’s to retire early, pay off your debt, or buy a home.

-When do you have to choose?
+When do you have to choose to increase your salary or decrease your spending?

 Riddle me this: when is your time worth more than your money?

 Earlier in this article, I lied when I said frugality and high earning had no bearing on each other.
 Sometimes they actually do.
 Sometimes you’re going to have to choose between earning more money and doing something frugal on a case by case basis.
-We’ve already established that being frugal and earning money both take time, so time will be the deciding factor in this prisoner’s dilemma.
+We’ve already established that being frugal and earning money both take time.
+So time will be the deciding factor in this prisoner’s dilemma.

 I recently had to choose between buying groceries to cook a homemade meal and cranking out some freelance work.
 My husband had a late meeting across town, and I had taken on a big freelance project outside of my day job.
 We were out of food in the house, but we are both human mammals who require sustenance to not die, so we needed dinner.
 Cooking at home costs significantly less than ordering decent take-out, but it would take me at least an hour to buy groceries and cook a meal.
 Meanwhile, I was getting paid $65 an hour for the freelance project.